Charles Darwin University

-The Honourable Paul Henderson AO
+The Hon Paul Henderson AO

-Chancellor, Charles Darwin University
+Chancellor of Charles Darwin University

 Early years: Paul Henderson was born in Croix-Chapeau, France, where his father was serving with the United States military.
 He was educated in the United Kingdom and studied marine engineering through the City and Guilds of London Institute.
 He worked as an apprentice marine fitter in Southampton before emigrating to Australia in 1982, where he worked as an underground fitter at the zinc mines in Rosebery, Tasmania.
 He moved to Darwin in the Northern Territory in 1983, working as a marine fitter.
 In 1985 he began working for the Northern Territory Government as a computer operator, later becoming IT Operations Manager for the Health Department.